 - Mortgage refinance FAQ

-If your current mortgage rate is above 6.58%, refinancing might make sense.
-However, if your current is lower than 6.58%, refinancing is probably a bad idea right now.
+If your current mortgage rate is above 7.31%, refinancing might make sense.
+However, if your current is lower, refinancing is probably a bad idea right now.

 Why?
-The average rate on a 30-year fixed rate loan is currently 6.58%.
-So if you were to refinance from a lower rate mortgage, the rate on your new mortgage will most likely be higher than it is right now.
+That's the current average rate on a 30-year fixed-rate loan.
+So if you were to refinance from a lower-rate mortgage, the rate on your new mortgage will most likely be higher than it is right now.
 That translates into higher monthly payments over the life of the loan.

 Most homeowners opt for a rate and term refinance.
 This is when you take out a new loan with a lower interest rate and reset the term on your old loan.
 While a rate and term refi may not make sense at the moment, there are other reasons a refi might make sense for your circumstances.

 For instance, a cash-out refinance is a way to take advantage of the home equity you’ve gained over the years.
-You may be coming to the end of the variable period on an adjustable-rate mortgage and want to lock in a rate by refinance into a fixed-rate loan rather than risking a higher interest rate.
+You may be coming to the end of the variable period on an adjustable-rate mortgage and want to lock in a rate by refinancing into a fixed-rate loan rather than risking an even higher interest rate.

 What are today’s mortgage refinance rates?

-Mortgage rates have been rising at a stunningly fast pace this year, more than doubling during the first nine months of the year.
-The rapid increase is a result of the Federal Reserve increasing the federal funds rate l to fight high inflation.
-As the fed funds rate moves higher, rates on all kinds of debt, from personal and student loans to credit cards and mortgages, increase as well.
+Mortgage rates increased at a stunningly fast pace between January and November 2022.
+The rapid increase was a result of the Federal Reserve increasing the federal funds rate to fight high inflation.
+As the fed funds rate moved higher, rates on all kinds of debt, from personal and student loans to credit cards and mortgages, increased as well.

 What do today’s mortgage refinance rates mean for you?

-With mortgage interest rates significantly higher than they have been over the past few years, a refinance is not a good idea for most homeowners right now.
-However, some may still be able to lock in and benefit from a lower rate.
+With mortgage interest rates significantly higher than they have been over the past few years, a refinance is not a good idea for most homeowners right now, especially for those who took advantage of historically low rates in 2020 and 2021 to refinance and are currently sitting on sub-4%.
+However, some people may still be able to lock in a lower rate.

 For example, if you have an outstanding balance of $300,000 on a 30-year loan and you qualify to reduce your current rate from 7% to 6.50%, you’ll reduce your monthly mortgage payment by $100 a month or $1,200 per year.
 If you can qualify for a 6% rate, you’ll save $197 per month.
 To take full advantage of the potential savings, make sure you stay in the home long enough to break even and recover the cost of the refi.